Why

 Background

-The resilience practices descibed here emerged from a University of Arizona and Southern Arizona VA Health Care System program to reintegrate military veterans into an academic setting through resilience-based education.
+The resilience practices described here emerged from a University of Arizona and Southern Arizona VA Health Care System program to reintegrate military veterans into an academic setting through resilience-based education.
 Building upon the success of the veterans program, the semester-long courses have been redesigned for the general student population, medical education, and even as short-encounter instruction for families and first responders.
 These educational practices are also consistent with recommendations of the World Health Organization for suicide prevention.
 The resources presented on this site are intended to aid you in your personal resilience and to serve as foundational material for course development.
-Unless otherwise indicated, you are encouraged to use, adapt, improve upon, and share these resources in the spirit of the Creative Commons CC BY 4 International License.
-You are free to: Share — copy and redistribute the material in any medium or format and Adapt — remix, transform, and build upon the material for any purpose, even commercially.
-Under the following terms: Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+This educational process is not a replacement for skilled medical care.
+If you are experiencing mental trauma, seek qualified help to include 911, 112, or your local emergency response agency.
 More »

 Where do I begin?